Liverpool manager Jurgen Klopp has defended Jordan Henderson's right to make his own career choices even if they are not always "perfect".

 Henderson started out at boyhood club Sunderland, coming through their youth academy and playing for the Black Cats in the Premier League.

-Henderson's Liverpool career got off to a difficult start, but he soon won the trust of the Kop faithful and became captain after Steven Gerrard left the club in 2015 -- a position which he still holds to date.
+Henderson's Liverpool career got off to a difficult start, but he soon won the trust of the Kop faithful and became captain after Steven Gerrard left the club in 2015.

 According to Sir Alex Ferguson, he had kept an eye on Henderson, but opted not to sign him for Manchester United because of issues with his running style which could lead to injuries.